 \section{Conclusion}

 We introduced a causal representation learning framework for LLMs that jointly models time-delayed relationships and instantaneous constraints between latent concepts.
 Our approach provides theoretical identifiability guarantees while solving the scalability limitations of existing CRL methods through a computationally efficient linear formulation.
 Synthetic experiments validated our method's ability to recover latent causal structures from toy scale to real LLM scales.
 When applied to real LLM activations, our approach uncovered interpretable semantic patterns, revealing information flow pathways during text generation.
 Future work could leverage these causal structures for targeted alignment interventions, explore cross-layer concept transformations, and integrate with mechanistic interpretability techniques.
-By providing a scalable method to uncover latent causal mechanisms in LLM representations, this work advances our capacity to make powerful language models more transparent, interpretable, and ultimately more aligned with human values.